Suped

-Validate BIMI by checking four layers in order: enforced DMARC, the BIMI TXT record at the correct selector and domain, a reachable BIMI-compliant SVG, and a matching certificate when the mailbox provider requires one.
-I do not treat email headers as the source of truth.
-Headers can show a receiver's BIMI result after delivery, but DNS, the SVG file, and the certificate are the things to validate first.
+Validate BIMI by checking each dependency in order: enforced DMARC, the BIMI TXT record at the correct selector and domain, publicly reachable BIMI assets over HTTPS, a compliant SVG, and a matching VMC or CMC when the mailbox provider requires a certificate.
+Email headers are not the source of truth.
+Headers can show a receiver's BIMI result after delivery, but DNS, hosting, the SVG file, and the certificate should be validated first.

 The shortest practical answer is this: if the visible From address is news@example.com, test the BIMI record for example.com.
 If the visible From address is offers@mail.example.com, test mail.example.com.
-The default DNS lookup is default._bimi under that From domain unless you deliberately use another selector.
+The default DNS lookup is default._bimi under that From domain unless the message selects another published BIMI record.

-BIMI depends on authentication quality, so I start in Suped's product with DMARC monitoring before touching the logo.
-Suped shows whether legitimate sources pass SPF, DKIM, and DMARC, then turns failures into concrete fix steps.
-That matters because a perfect BIMI TXT record still will not display a logo if DMARC is weak or legitimate mail fails authentication.
+BIMI depends on authentication quality, so start in Suped's product with DMARC monitoring before changing the logo.
+Suped shows whether legitimate sources pass DMARC through SPF or DKIM, then turns failures into concrete fix steps.
+A perfect BIMI TXT record still will not display a logo if DMARC is weak or legitimate mail fails authentication.

 Validate in the right order

-I validate BIMI like a dependency chain.
+Treat BIMI validation as a dependency chain.
 Each layer must pass before the next layer tells you anything useful.
-A certificate error, for example, is easy to misread when the real issue is that the SVG URL redirects, the file has the wrong MIME type, or DMARC is still set to monitoring only.
+A certificate error, for example, is easy to misread when the real issue is that the asset URL redirects, the server sends the wrong content type, or DMARC is still set to monitoring only.

-- DMARC: Confirm that the From domain has a valid DMARC record with an enforcing policy, usually p=quarantine or p=reject.
+1. DMARC: Confirm that the From domain has a valid DMARC record with p=quarantine or p=reject, with pct=100.

-- Record: Look up the selector record, usually default._bimi, and confirm that it has only one BIMI TXT value.
+3. Record: Look up the selected record, usually default._bimi, and confirm that it has only one BIMI TXT value.

-- Logo: Fetch the SVG over HTTPS and validate it as BIMI SVG Tiny Portable/Secure.
+5. Logo: Validate the image as BIMI SVG Tiny Portable/Secure.

-- Certificate: If the record has an a= tag, confirm the certificate is reachable, valid, and tied to the same logo.
+6. Certificate: If the record has an a= tag, confirm the VMC or CMC is reachable, valid, complete, and tied to the domain and logo.

 BIMI validation flow showing DMARC, DNS, SVG, certificate, and mailbox display checks.

-For a quick authentication scan, use Suped's domain health checker to catch DMARC, SPF, and DKIM problems before spending time on the BIMI file itself.
+For a quick authentication scan, use Suped's domain health checker to catch DMARC problems involving SPF or DKIM before spending time on the BIMI file itself.

 Where the BIMI record lives